vfile/vfile-reporter-json/readme.md

 Do not output anything for a file which has no warnings or errors (`boolean`,
 default: `false`).
-The default behaviour is to show a success message.
+The default behavior is to show a success message.

 ###### `options.silent`